teaglu/configure/README.md

 # Configure

 This project is a generic library to deal with configuration and secrets.
-Configurations are in the form of a Composite, and secrets are a map from string to string.
+Configurations are in the form of a [Composite](https://github.com/teaglu/composite), and secrets are a map from string to string.
 A replacer is included to make it easy to use replacement sequences in the configuration to refer to secrets.

+Keeping credentials / secrets in a separate location and referencing them from the configuration allows configurations to be centrally managed, while keeping the credentials onsite and in as few places as possible.

 ## Configuration Managers